ncheymol/ncheymol.github.io/_posts/2024-11-01-Windows 365 monitoring with PowerShell.markdown

 ---

-## Monitoring the End of W365 Machine Provisioning
+## Monitoring the End of Windows 365 Machine Provisioning

 This section of the script retrieves recent audit events and sends an email in case of new CloudPC provisions, currently including the machine and user IDs.